jesskelsall/astarus/gods/deities/gormox.md

 > Intelligent creatures are destined to do each other harm.
 Gormox decides who does it best.

-Gormox asks us to embrace our primal instincts and play “survival of the fittest” - there is no point in trying to fight this nature with civilised manners.
+Gormox asks us to embrace our primal instincts and play "survival of the fittest" - there is no point in trying to fight this nature with civilised manners.
 His followers are warriors and revel in the glory of battle, are often selfish, and are opportunistic.

 ## Imagery